You’re about to find out whether Wix, Weebly, or WordPress is the best website builder for you.

 To blog or not to blog, that is the question.
 Of course, the answer is yes – blogging keeps your audience up to date with your latest offerings.
 It’s also great for SEO (search engine optimization), which we’ll get into later.

 Wix is an all-around solid blogger.
-You can add comments, build in an RSS feed, and analyse your blog’s performance.
+You can add comments, build in an RSS feed, and analyze your blog’s performance.
 On the downside, there is no archive function.
 This means visitors won’t be able to find your old posts – just think of the precious content they’d miss out on!

 Weebly provides all the core blogging features you’d need.
 Unlike Wix, though, you can archive your blog posts.
 By the same token, Weebly has no built-in analytics feature, although you can add a third party app like Google Analytics if you’d like.